J-Baldovino/RowdyHacks23/README.md

 # RowdyHacks23

+**Must be using Git Bash or anything else that runs Python commands**
 Virtual env are being used to run the programs, so make sure to always activate an env before running or trying to work on anything

 Basic command to create a venv: $ python -m venv /path/to/new/virtual/environment